ines312692/Microservices_Social_Engagement_Architecture/README.md

 - **Container Security**: Use non-root users in containers (implemented in EngagementSOA)
 - **Secret Management**: Use Kubernetes Secrets or external vault solutions for credentials

-### Monitoring and Auditing
-- **Logging**: Implement centralized logging with ELK stack or similar
-- **Monitoring**: Set up Prometheus and Grafana for metrics collection and visualization
-- **Audit Trail**: Record all security-relevant events for compliance and forensics

 ## Contributing
 1. Fork the repository
 2. Create a feature branch